 Clearly, there are some individuals out there who will go to great lengths to abuse the system and not pay their taxes.
 But the convictions show just how serious the HMRC is taking tax evasion.
 Prison sentences are getting longer too, and are likely to continue to do so.

 Towards the end of last year, HMRC also reportedly opened 27 new investigations into suspected serious tax evasion by some of the UK’s top businesses.
 The cases allegedly involve the UK’s top 2,100 businesses - mostly in the financial services and professional services sectors - and either involve more than £50,000 in tax or could result in possible prosecution.
 Whether tax evasion has actually taken place, however, remains to be seen.
-Just because a business is being investigated doesn’t always mean they are guilty.

 What's the maximum penalty for tax evasion in the UK?